bmehder/NostalgiaPHP/content/pages/about/css-only-ui-components/index.md

 ## Accordion

-Here’s a clean, JS-free accordion using native `<details>` with a shared name so only one section can be open at a time.
+This accordion is JS-free, built with native `<details>` and a shared name to ensure only one section is open at a time.

 - **Semantic HTML:** `<details>` / `<summary>` communicates “disclosure” to browsers, screen readers, and keyboards.
 - **Built-in UX:** Space/Enter toggles; Arrow keys move focus between summaries (browser-dependent).